MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 1. Download the [Connectivity Analyzer](https://testconnectivity.microsoft.com/?tabid=Client).
-2. Click Install Now to begin downloading and installing the tool.
+2. Select Install Now to begin downloading and installing the tool.
-3. Select “I can’t set up federation with Office 365, Azure, or other services that use Microsoft Entra ID”.
+3. Select “I can’t set up federation with Office 365, Azure, or other services that use Microsoft Entra ID.”
-4. Once the tool is downloaded and running, you will see the Connectivity Diagnostics window.
+4. Once the tool is downloaded and running, you'll see the Connectivity Diagnostics window.
 The tool will step you through testing your federation connection.
-5. The Connectivity Analyzer will open your SAML 2.0 IDP for you to sign-in, enter the credentials for the user principal you are testing:
+5. The Connectivity Analyzer opens your SAML 2.0 IDP for you to sign-in, enter the credentials for the user principal you're testing:

     ![Screenshot that shows the sign-in window for your SAML 2.0 IDP.](./media/how-to-connect-fed-saml-idp/saml1.png)

 6. At the Federation test sign-in window, you should enter an account name and password for the Microsoft Entra tenant that is configured to be federated with your SAML 2.0 identity provider.
-The tool will attempt to sign-in using those credentials and detailed results of tests performed during the sign-in attempt will be provided as output.
+The tool attempts to sign-in using those credentials and detailed results of tests performed during the sign-in attempt will be provided as output.

     ![SAML](./media/how-to-connect-fed-saml-idp/saml2.png)

 7. This window shows a failed result of testing.
-Clicking on Review detailed results will show information about the results for each test that was performed.
+Clicking on Review detailed results show information about the results for each test that was performed.
 You can also save the results to disk in order to share them.

 > [!NOTE]
 > The Connectivity analyzer also tests Active Federation using the WS*-based and ECP/PAOS protocols.
 If you are not using these you can disregard the following error: Testing the Active sign-in flow using your identity provider’s Active federation endpoint.

 ### Manually verify that single sign-on has been set up correctly

-Manual verification provides additional steps that you can take to ensure that your SAML 2.0 identity Provider is working properly in many scenarios.
+Manual verification provides more steps that you can take to ensure that your SAML 2.0 identity Provider is working properly in many scenarios.
-To verify that single sign-on has been set up correctly, complete the following steps:
+To verify that single sign-on is set up correctly, complete the following steps:

 1. On a domain-joined computer, sign-in to your cloud service using the same sign-in name that you use for your corporate credentials.
-2. Click inside the password box.
-If single sign-on is set up, the password box will be shaded, and you will see the following message: “You are now required to sign-in at &lt;your company&gt;.”
+2. Select inside the password box.
+If single sign-on is set up, the password box is shaded, and you'll see the following message: “You're now required to sign-in at &lt;your company&gt;.”
-3. Click the Sign-in at &lt;your company&gt; link.
-If you are able to sign-in, then single sign-on has been set up.
+3. Select the Sign-in at &lt;your company&gt; link.
+If you're able to sign-in, then single sign-on is set up.

 ## Next Steps